genomehubs/boat-ui/static/browse.md

 Content to display immediately below the search box when the user toggles "browse tree" -->

 BoaT uses the [NCBI taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) tree as its default backbone taxonomy.
-Tap the tree nodes below to browse the taxa available in GoaT or long press to search for data on a particular taxon.
+Tap the tree nodes below to browse the taxa available in BoaT or long press to search for data on a particular taxon.

 :::grid{container direction=row spacing="1"}